thataruby/bambangshop/README.md

 3. We still need DashMap because it provides built-in thread safety for multiple readers and writers.
 The Singleton pattern would ensure a single instance of the subscriber list, but it would still require manual synchronization (like using Mutex or RwLock) to be thread-safe.
 Since DashMap already handles this efficiently, using a Singleton alone wouldn’t be enough.

 #### Reflection Publisher-2
+1. Separating the Service and Repository from the Model keeps the code organized and easier to manage.
+The Repository is responsible for data access, while the Service handles business logic, ensuring that each layer has a clear role.
+This makes the code easier to update, test, and reuse without breaking other parts of the system.
+2. If everything is done inside the Model, the code becomes more complex and harder to maintain.
+Since Program, Subscriber, and Notification interact with each other, merging storage, retrieval, and business logic into one layer would create tightly coupled code.
+This would make debugging, scaling, and extending features more difficult in the long run.
+3. Postman has been incredibly useful for testing API requests efficiently.
+It allows me to send requests, inspect responses, and automate testing without having to manually interact with the application.
+Features like saved collections, environment variables, and request chaining make it a great tool for team-based projects.

 #### Reflection Publisher-3